 3.2.7 MICs

 • Xeon Phi: All Xeon Phi processor versions from Knights Landing onward.
-PCI-e coprocessor versions of Xeon Phi do not have direct integration with Bright Cluster Manager from Bright Cluster Manager version 8.2 onwards.
+PCI-e coprocessor versions of Xeon Phi do not have direct integration with the cluster manager from NVIDIA Bright Cluster Manager version 8.2 onward.